turingschool/front-end-curriculum/lessons/module-1/css-1.md

 This lesson is all about the presentation layer, CSS.
 We'll take this opportunity to accomplish the following:

 * Learn the basics of CSS, and experiment with some of the major properties for both aesthetic and layout
-* Build a small static site with semantically correct and well structured HTML
-* Style our markup using a separate style sheet of basic CSS
+* Build a small static site and style our markup using a separate style sheet of basic CSS

 But first, the road to enlightenment: [CSS Zen Garden](http://www.csszengarden.com/)